-As at December 31, 2022, a significant portion of our cash and cash equivalents was held by foreign subsidiaries outside of Canada, a large part of which may be subject to withholding taxes upon repatriation under current tax laws.
+As at December 31, 2023, a significant portion of our cash and cash equivalents was held by foreign subsidiaries outside of Canada, a large part of which may be subject to withholding taxes upon repatriation under current tax laws.
 Cash and cash equivalents held by subsidiaries, which we do not intend to repatriate in the foreseeable future, are not subject to these withholding taxes.
-We repatriated approximately \$253 million of cash in 2022 from various of our foreign subsidiaries, and remitted related previously-accrued withholding taxes (approximately \$12 million).
-We currently expect to repatriate an aggregate of approximately \$64 million of cash in the foreseeable future from various foreign subsidiaries, and have recorded anticipated related withholding taxes as deferred income tax liabilities (approximately \$6 million).
+We repatriated approximately \$401 million of cash in 2023 from various of our foreign subsidiaries, and remitted withholding taxes (approximately \$15 million).
+We currently expect to repatriate an aggregate of approximately \$77 million of cash in the foreseeable future from various foreign subsidiaries, and have recorded anticipated related withholding taxes as deferred income tax liabilities (approximately \$2 million).
 While some of our subsidiaries are subject to local governmental restrictions on the flow of capital into and out of their jurisdictions (including in the form of cash dividends, loans or advances to us), which is required or desirable from time to time to meet our international working capital needs and other business objectives (as described above), these restrictions have not had (and are not reasonably likely to have) a material impact on our ability to meet our cash obligations.
-At December 31, 2022, we had approximately \$297 million (December 31, 2021 - \$250 million) of cash and cash equivalents held by foreign subsidiaries outside of Canada that we do not intend to repatriate in the foreseeable future.
+At December 31, 2023, we had approximately \$285 million (December 31, 2022 - \$297 million) of cash and cash equivalents held by foreign subsidiaries outside of Canada that we do not intend to repatriate in the foreseeable future.